In-Context Learning of Temporal Point Processes with Foundation Inference Models: Introduction

 Marked Temporal Point Processes (MTPPs) \citep{daley-2007-pointprocesses,rasmussen2018temporal} are stochastic processes consisting of ordered occurrence times, each accompanied by a categorical mark specifying its type.
-Formally, the objective is to specify the conditional distribution of the next event time and mark, given the history of the process up to the current time.
-The extensive literature on point processes explores different ways to encode event histories and to specify the stochastic mechanism that governs new arrivals and their marks \citep{lin2024extensive}.
-A common approach is to represent this distribution through a conditional intensity function, which describes the instantaneous rate at which events of different types occur given the history.
-Traditionally, models such as the Hawkes process \citep{hawkes-1971} define this conditional intensity as the superposition of self-exciting effects from past events.
-Forecasting is then carried out recurrently using Ogata’s thinning algorithm applied to the conditional intensity.
+Formally, the objective is to specify the conditional distribution of the next event time and mark given the history of the process up to the current time.
+The extensive point process literature explores different ways of encoding event histories and specifying the stochastic mechanism that governs new arrivals and their marks \citep{lin2024extensive}.
+A common approach is to represent this distribution through a \textit{conditional intensity function}, which describes the instantaneous rate at which events of different types occur given the history.
+Traditionally, models such as the Hawkes process \citep{hawkes-1971} define this conditional intensity as a superposition of self-exciting effects from past events.
+Forecasting is then carried out recursively using Ogata’s thinning algorithm, applied to the conditional intensity.
 Building on this cornerstone, more recent work has extended Hawkes processes by parameterizing event histories with neural architectures \citep{mei-2017-neural-hawkes}, including recurrent neural networks \citep{du2016recurrent}, attention mechanisms \citep{zhang-2020-self-att-hawkes}, and Transformers \citep{zuo-2021-transformer-hawkes}.
 These models are typically trained either via maximum likelihood --- often requiring expensive integral evaluations --- or through generative approaches that bypass intensity modeling altogether and directly sample future events conditional on the past \citep{kerrigan2024eventflow, cdiff}.
-A fundamental limitation of these approaches is their lack of transferability: each new dataset requires retraining from scratch, forcing the model to relearn representations for every distinct dynamics.
+However, a fundamental limitation of these approaches is their \textit{lack of transferability}: each new dataset requires retraining from scratch, forcing the model to relearn representations for each distinct dynamical regime.